Exadra37/elixir-udp-server/README.md

 # Elixir UDP Server Example

-A very simple UDP server example for Elixir that uses the code borrowed from [this gist](https://gist.github.com/joshnuss/08603e11615ee0de65724be4d6335475).
+A very simple UDP server example for Elixir that started of the code borrowed from [this gist](https://gist.github.com/joshnuss/08603e11615ee0de65724be4d6335475).

 ## Usage